yorch/simple-sms-sender/README.md

 - Integration with Twilio API for SMS sending.
 - Batch SMS sending to multiple recipients.
+- **Message scheduling** - Schedule SMS messages up to 7 days in advance.
 - Customizable logging with support for external logger instances.
 - TypeScript support for type safety.